DhruvMohta/CloudBot/README.md

 ### Overview

-- CloudBot is a web-based chatbot that integrates with Google’s Gemini API (google-generativeai) to handle both text and image queries.
+- CloudBot is a web-based chatbot that integrates with Google's Gemini API (google-generativeai) to handle both text and image queries.
 - This project was created to demonstrate:
     - How to build a Flask-based chatbot that calls an advanced AI model (Gemini).
     - How to containerize an app with Docker.